peteringram0/AngularJS-Shop/README.md

   <li>Zurb Foundation v5 (http://foundation.zurb.com)</li>
 </ul>

 Due to the growing popularity in AngualrJS i have decided to start this project.
-This project will aim to create a plugin that can be included in any existing angularJS applicatio providing shop functionality.
+This project will aim to create a plugin that can be included in any existing angularJS application providing shop functionality.
+The aim of this project is to create shop and cart functionality with the smallest footprint possible and with no dependencies outside this plugin.

-This project is currently in beta stages.
+<h3>This plugin is under development and should not be used in any production applications</h3>

 Anyone who wishes to contribute to this project is very welcome.

 <br/>
 <hr>